SamSE3/nos2014assignment/README.md

 probably to other UNIX-based environments.
 HOWEVER ALWAYS TEST ON THE CSEM UNIX SYSTEMS BEFORE SUBMITTING TO AVOID UNPLEASANT SURPRISES, LIKE GETTING ZERO IF YOUR PROGRAM DOESN'T WORK ON THERE.

+You are allowed to program in a language other than C if you wish, provided that you still use similar networking and concurrency primitives, and that your submission still works when run with the test program on the CSEM UNIX environment.
+I recommend against using Java, since that will rob you of the opportunity to learn basic C programming, which you will need if you go on to SE3 next year in any case.

 Useful resources about IRC
 --------------------------